About our data

 Data collectors, government agencies, media outlets, and humanitarian partners use different terms and expressions to describe when people are forced to flee their homes.
 As part of our monitoring process, we compile and interpret data to determine when internal displacement has occurred, even in cases where this information is not readily available or obvious.
 Additional analysis is required to make sense of the terms used by sources and to understand when and how they relate to displacement.
 For these purposes, a wide range of terms and situations are examined:

-• Uninhabitable/ destroyed housing – Indicates destruction of a habitual place of residence, and includes houses, retirement homes, prisons, mental healthcare centres and dormitories.
-This term is used as a proxy for displacement
+- Uninhabitable/ destroyed housing – Indicates destruction of a habitual place of residence, and includes houses, retirement homes, prisons, mental healthcare centres for long-term ill, refugee shelters, university dormitories and boarding schools.
+This term is used as a proxy for displacement.

 In our monitoring, we aim to be as comprehensive as possible when identifying and accounting for displacement events in any given country and to collect data that is spatially disaggregated.
 Some factors that limit the geographical coverage of our displacement data include access to areas affected, operational coverage of relief organizations, political sensitivities, and the availability of information on IDPs living inside and outside of camp-like accommodations.
 Other geographical considerations include:

-• Creation of new states - For countries that have been divided into two internationally recognised states, such as Sudan and South Sudan, we consider all people displaced within each of the new entities as IDPs and produce separate estimates for each one.
-People who fled within the previously undivided state and who crossed the border that delineates the new entities are no longer counted as IDPs.
+- Creation of new states - For countries that have been divided into two internationally recognised states, such as Sudan and South Sudan, we consider all people displaced within each of the new entities as IDPs and produce separate estimates for each one.

-• Unilateral secession - For regional entities such as Abkhazia and South Ossetia, which have unilaterally seceded outside an internationally supported process, we do not count IDPs within them separately from those in the state they have seceded from, in this case Georgia.
+- Unilateral secession - For regional entities such as Abkhazia and South Ossetia, which have unilaterally seceded outside an internationally supported process, we do not count IDPs within them separately from those in the state they have seceded from, in this case Georgia.
 In cases such as Kosovo, however, where many UN member states have established diplomatic relations with a seceding entity, we do produce estimates for IDPs who have fled within it.
-We no longer count people as IDPs if they have crossed what has become a de facto international border and find themselves in different entity from the one in which they were originally displaced.
 As such, our estimate for Kosovo refers only to people who have fled within the territory itself.

 The inclusion of countries and other contested territories does not imply any political endorsement or otherwise on IDMC’s part.
 IDMC collects and presents data on IDPs for UN members states and other self-governing territories, those with unsettled sovereignty such as the Abyei area and others with special status such as Palestine and Kosovo.

-IDMC’s workflow: Data aggregation, curation, standardization and quality control process, to publish our datasets
+IDMC’s workflow: Data aggregation, curation, standardisation and quality control process, to publish our datasets

 Event-based monitoring